Master's Programme in Wind Power Project Management

 The programme leads to the degree of Master of Science (60 credits) with Wind Power Project Management as the main field of study.

-The autumn semester starts with a course in Wind Power Development and Management that provides the basic knowledge and skills in the field.
+The autumn semester starts with a course in Wind Power Development and Management, which provides the basic knowledge and skills in the field.
 It is followed by the courses Wind Resource Assessment, Planning for Wind Energy, and Wind Turbine Technology.
 These courses provide in-depth knowledge of meteorology, planning and permitting, wind resource assessment, environmental impact assessment, turbine technology, and stakeholder management.

 In the spring semester, you will learn about the integration of wind power into the electrical grid.
-The knowledge gained in the previous courses will be applied to a project when you conduct a feasibility study.
-The semester concludes with an individual Master's thesis, which can also be done in collaboration with a company within the industry.
+The knowledge gained in the previous courses will be applied to a project where you conduct a feasibility study.
+The semester concludes with an individual Master's thesis, which can also be completed as a part of an internship.
+In the thesis work, you can explore topics that are most relevant for you.

 Courses within the programme